- Written by Dr.Mehmet Demircioglu

 Many Turkish clinics offer free online consultations because most international patients begin from photos.
 Some clinics charge a small fee.
 The fee itself is less important than the quality of the assessment.

-A useful consultation should review photos, donor area, hair loss pattern, age, medical history, medication use, expectations, and whether the patient is truly a candidate.
+A useful consultation should review photos, donor area, hair loss pattern, age, medical history, medication use, expectations, and whether surgery is truly suitable.
 It should not be a template message that gives a high graft number to secure a booking.

 The online consultation is free.
 Its purpose is to help the patient understand whether surgery is suitable before travel or payment pressure begins.